My Entire High School Sinking into the Sea: Release

 In December 2016, GKIDS acquired U.S. distribution rights to the film.
 It was released on April 14, 2017.

 Reception

 Critical response

-My Entire High School Sinking into the Sea received positive reviews and holds an 85% approval rating on Rotten Tomatoes, with an average rating of 6.76/10, based on 71 reviews.
+My Entire High School Sinking into the Sea received positive reviews and holds an 84% approval rating on Rotten Tomatoes, with an average rating of 7.3/10, based on 73 reviews.
+The site's Critics Consensus states, "My Entire High School Sinking Into the Sea's attention-getting visual style matches debuting writer-director Dash Shaw's distinctive narrative approach -- and signals a bright future for a promising talent."

 On review aggregator website Metacritic, the film received a score of 72 out of 100, based on 19 critics, indicating "generally favorable reviews".